 Medicines are reimbursed in full if they are included on the list of reimbursable medicinal products.
 This applies to interchangeable medicines too.
 In any other case, you must your medicine costs yourself.
 Present your European Health Insurance Card and ID at the pharmacy.

 There is only one hospital in Liechtenstein, in Vaduz.
 In general, you can receive hospital treatment if you have a doctor´s referral.
 Amt für Gesundheit must give approval for treatment.
 In addition to any referral you may have, present your European Health Insurance Card and ID at the hospital.
-You will then be charged a fee of CHF 67.
-The fee for pensioners is CHF 33.50.
+You will then be charged a standard fee.

 In urgent cases, you can go directly to the hospital.
 Present your European Health Insurance Card and ID as soon as possible at the hospital and ask them to contact Amt für Gesundheit.